pragmarb/pragma-decorator/README.md

 marked as expandable, you can pass `expand[]=customer&expand[]=customer.company` to get that association expanded too.

-In order for association expansion to work, you will have to pass the associations to expand as a user option when rendering the JSON:
+Note that you will have to pass the associations to expand as a user option when rendering:

 ```ruby
 decorator = API::V1::Invoice::Decorator::Resource.new(invoice)